2 Hr 14 mins

 The path eventually bears left and slightly uphill away from the crag which now becomes considerably higher and is the well known climbing area of Lawrencefield with its nice setting around a pond.

-Over the stile turn left, through the gate and up to the road.
+Through the gate turn left to another kissing gate and continue up to the road.

 Turn left at the road and follow the bend round to the right.